Dynamic Hard Pruning of Neural Networks at the Edge of the Internet

 \section{Acknowledgements}

-This work is partially supported by three projects: i) HumanE AI Network (EU H2020 HumanAI-Net, GA \#952026) Big Data to Enable Global Disruption of the Grapevine-powered Industries (EU H2020 BigDataGrapes, GA \# 780751), ii) Operational Knowledge from Insights and Analytics on Industrial Data (MIUR PON OK-INSAID, ARS01\_00917)
+This work is partially supported by four projects: HumanE AI Network (EU H2020 HumanAI-Net, GA \#952026) Big Data to Enable Global Disruption of the Grapevine-powered Industries (EU H2020 BigDataGrapes, GA \# 780751), Operational Knowledge from Insights and Analytics on Industrial Data (MIUR PON OK-INSAID, ARS01\_00917), H2020 MARVEL (GA \#957337).